google/WebFundamentals/src/content/en/updates/posts/2016/04/ump.markdown

 This may sound like a sinister Soviet era directive, but in fact it's an important step towards consistent cross-platform audio and video delivery.
 Chrome on Android will now use the same media stack as desktop Chrome, rather than relying on the underlying platform implementation.

-UMP might not sound all that exciting, but it does a lot.
-For example:
+UMP enables you to do a lot:

-* Cache audio and video with service workers, since media delivery is now implemented directly within Chrome rather than being passed off to the Android media stack.
+* Cache audio and video with service workers — since media delivery is now implemented directly within Chrome rather than being passed off to the Android media stack.
 * Use Blob URLs for audio and video elements.
 * Set `playbackRate` for audio and video.
 * Pass MediaStreams between Web Audio and MediaRecorder.
-* Cross-platform development and debugging is easier, since media works the same on desktop and Android.
+* Develop and debug media across different devices.
+Media works the same on desktop and Android.

 UMP took some hard engineering work to implement: